jtoy/sketchnet/README.md

 As far as we know, this should be the first working model to generate working usable code.

-# problem areas

-* The model will most likely fail to generate realistic looking images. future models will need to work with more realistic looking images

-* how do we measure performance of the model?
-The model should generate valid code.
-We can use a javascript parser to know if we are generating valid code.
-How can we know if the pictures are valid though?
-We can test if the images produce any color, which they should besides just white.

-* what resolution should image be in?
-Should we expect images to be at the same scale?

-* do we care about care angles/fov ? or stick to one "angle"?

-# data collection

-General rule of thumb is 5000 images per category and 10 million examples to surpass human performance.

-We will try to write code to generate training data.
-Can we use genetic programming.
-For the objective function, we can use 2 things, does it generate color?
-And is the image "interesting"? based off a neural network model.

-we want to avoid the random function as much as possible as we hypothesis that the model will not learn the random function.

 # functions we are interested in modeling

-To help us generate data, we will need to think about what kinds of functions are interesting for us to teach the model

 * sin/cos
 * shapes: ellipse/rect/etc